johnstaveley/SecurityEssentials/Developer README.md

 Known Issues
 ------------

-Creating secrets with $^ in them can cause the build pipeline to fail
+Creating secrets such as passwords with $^ in them can cause the build pipeline to fail, this is because the characters are handled properly in powershell.